 Tegeler Monument will install the structure if cemetery regulations permit.
 Tegeler Monument cannot transport bodies into the mausoleum, but we can make suggestions regarding sizing and placement.
 The funeral home handles the preparation, transportation and internment of the bodies within a mausoleum.

 If you are looking for mausoleum construction in Maryland, call Tegeler Monument.
 We have experience in mausoleum architecture and can build custom structures that will last for generations.
 That’s why we are the mausoleum builders Maryland cemeteries trust.
-Call us at 410-983-3998 or fill out our contact form and we will get in touch with you shortly.
+Call us at 410-983-3998 or fill out our contact form by clicking the button below and we will get in touch with you shortly.